-The following article was first written in 2009 and updated in 2012.
+The following article was written in 2008.

 "one crazy man throws a stone into a well.

 1000 men go crazy trying to get it out."